mlrun/demo-llm-bot/README.md

     cd demo-llm-bot
     make conda-env
     ```

+    *Note: If this command times out, repeat `conda-env` until it successfully installs.*

 1. Copy the `mlrun.env` file to another name (e.g. `openai.env`) and populate with the required environment variables.
     - `OPENAI_API_KEY`: Obtain an API key from OpenAI to access the GPT-3.5 model.
 You can find instructions on how to obtain an API key in the [OpenAI docs](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).